China balloon: Many questions about suspected spy in the sky

 The Pentagon and other U.S. officials say it’s a Chinese spy balloon — about the size of three school buses — moving east over America at an altitude of about 60,000 feet (18,600 meters).
 The U.S. says it was being used for surveillance and intelligence collection, but officials have provided few details.

 The White House said that President Joe Biden was first briefed on the balloon on Tuesday.
-And the State Department said Blinken and Deputy Secretary Wendy Sherman spoke with China’s senior Washington-based official on Wednesday evening about the matter.
+The State Department said Blinken and Deputy Secretary Wendy Sherman spoke with China’s senior Washington-based official on Wednesday evening about the matter.

 In the first public U.S. statement, Brig.
-Gen. Pat Ryder, Pentagon press secretary, said Thursday evening that the balloon was not a military or physical threat — an acknowledgement that it was not carrying weapons.
-And he said that “once the balloon was detected, the U.S. government acted immediately to protect against the collection of sensitive information.”
+Gen. Pat Ryder, the Pentagon press secretary, said Thursday evening that the balloon was not a military or physical threat — an acknowledgement that it was not carrying weapons.
+He said that “once the balloon was detected, the U.S. government acted immediately to protect against the collection of sensitive information.”

-Even if it’s not armed, the balloon poses a risk to the U.S., says retired Army Gen. John Ferrari, a visiting fellow at the American Enterprise Institute.
+Even if the balloon is not armed, it poses a risk to the U.S., said retired Army Gen. John Ferrari, a visiting fellow at the American Enterprise Institute.
 The flight itself, he said, can be used to test America’s ability to detect incoming threats and to find holes in the country’s air defense warning system.
-It may also allow the Chinese to sense electromagnetic emissions that higher-altitude satellites can’t detect, such as low-power radio frequencies that could help them understand how different U.S. weapons systems communicate.
+It may also allow the Chinese to sense electromagnetic emissions that higher-altitude satellites cannot detect, such as low-power radio frequencies that could help them understand how different U.S. weapons systems communicate.

 LET IT FLY?
 SHOOT IT DOWN?

-According to senior administration officials, President Joe Biden initially wanted to shoot the balloon down.
-And some members of Congress have echoed that sentiment.
+According to senior administration officials, Biden initially wanted to shoot the balloon down.
+Some members of Congress have echoed that sentiment.

 One official said the sensor package the balloon is carrying weighs as much as 1,000 pounds.
-And the balloon is large enough and high enough in the air that the potential debris field could stretch for miles, with no control over where it would eventually land.
+The balloon is large enough and high enough in the air that the potential debris field could stretch for miles, with no control over where it would eventually land.

 Rep. Jim Himes, the top Democrat on the House Intelligence Committee, suggested that it could be valuable to try and capture the balloon to study it.
-“I would much rather own a Chinese surveillance balloon than be cleaning one up over a 100-square-mile debris field,” Himes said.
+“I would much rather own a Chinese surveillance balloon than be cleaning one up over a 100-square-mile debris field,” said Himes, D-Conn.

 HOW DID IT GET HERE?